ibm-cloud-architecture/refarch-eda/docs/methodology/eventstorming.md

 The K Container Shipment use case demonstrates an implementation solution to validate the event-driven architecture.
 The [container shipment analysis example](https://ibm-cloud-architecture.github.io/refarch-kc/analysis/readme/), shows event storming and design thinking main artifacts, including artifacts for the monitoring of refrigerated containers.

+## Some practice notes

+* you can apply event storming at different level: for example at the beginning of a project to understand the high level process at stake. with a big group of people, you will stay at the high level.
+But it can be used to model a lower level microservice, to assess event consumed and produced.

 ## Further Readings

 * [Introduction to event storming from Alberto Brandolini ](http://ziobrando.blogspot.com/2013/11/introducing-event-storming.html#.VbhQTn-9KK1)